Domino's latest innovation delivers anywhere on the map - ExBulletin

 Domino’s latest innovation delivers anywhere on the map

-Dive Brief: Dominos Pizza Inc. today (June 19) announced Pinpoint, a new technology that allows chain app users to deliver pizzas to a pin dropped on a map, according to details shared with Marketing Dive.
-Announced Delivery.
+Dive Brief: Dominos Pizza Inc. on Monday announced Pinpoint Delivery, a new technology that allows chain app users to deliver pizzas to a pin dropped on a map, according to details shared with Marketing Dive.
 The technology allows customers to pick up orders at a myriad of dynamically created hyper-local spots such as parks and beaches, track orders with Domino’s Tracker, see drivers’ GPS locations, and receive text alerts. can.
-To facilitate pinpoint delivery, the evolution of hotspot technology, Dominos and the Agency of Records (AOR) his WorkInProgress is an integrated campaign that will run across linear, connected and digital channels through August 26th. let’s start doing ….
+To facilitate pinpoint delivery, the evolution of hotspot technology, Dominos and the Agency of Records (AOR) in his WorkInProgress announced on June 26, through August, an integrated campaign that will run across linear, connected and digital channels. let’s start doing ….
 Dive Insight:

 Dominos has long touted itself as an e-commerce company that sells pizza, and its latest innovation stays true to that spirit.
 Pinpoint Delivery also builds on Hotspots, a feature launched in 2018 that allows a consumer to deliver pizza to any of his 150,000 locations without a traditional address, effectively Extend functionality anywhere.